Am I entitled to compensation from Flybe?

 The autumn of 2018 saw a steep decrease in Flybe’s share value.
 As a result, Flybe announced it was in the process of holding talks about selling its business.

-More recently, in February 2019 Flybe was acquired by Connect Airways, a consortium established specially for the purchase of the airline.
+More recently, in February 2019 Flybe, the largest independent regional airline was acquired by Connect Airways, a consortium established specially for the purchase of the airline.
 Virgin Atlantic and Stobart Aviation are the consortium’s major founders.
 Both of the above mentioned had expressed interest in purchasing Flybe previously.
 Flybe’s sale became effective on March 11, 2019.

-In December 2018, Flybe’s fleet consisted of 76 aircraft, the majority of which were Bombardier Dash 8 Q400.
+In December 2018, Flybe’s fleet consisted of 75 aircraft, the majority of which were Bombardier Dash 8 Q400.
+The company carries around 8 million passengers a year.

 Is Flybe still flying?